German Templer colonies in Palestine: Kaiser Wilhelm visit and the founding of Wilhelma, Walhalla, Bethlehem of Galilee and Waldheim

-WWI interment
+WWI internment

 In July and August 1918 the British authorities sent 850 Templers to an internment camp at Helwan near Cairo in Egypt.
 In April 1920, 350 of these internees were deported to Germany.
 All the property of the Templers of enemy nationality (thus except of that of a few US citizens among them) was taken into public custodianship.
 With the establishment of a regular British administration in 1918 Edward Keith-Roach became the Public Custodian of Enemy Property in Palestine, who rented out the property and collected the rents.

 In April 1920 the Allies convened at the Conference of San Remo and agreed on the British rule in Palestine, followed by the official establishment of the civil administration on 1 July 1920.
 From that date on Keith-Roach transferred the collected rents for property in custodianship to the actual proprietors.
 On June 29, 1920, the British Foreign Secretary, Lord Curzon, informed the British Upper House that Great Britain agreed in principle to their return to Palestine.

+The 1922 census of Palestine lists 724 German Templers (listed as "Templars Community"), with 697 in Jerusalem-Jaffa and 27 in Northern.
+Census data on church membership lists 117 in Jerusalem, 196 in Jaffa, 6 in Mas'udiyeh, 202 in Sarona, 176 in Wilhelma, 9 in Nev Herduf, 1 in Nazareth, and 17 in Tiberias.

 The League of Nations legitimised the British administration and custodianship by granting a mandate to Britain in 1922, which Turkey, the Ottoman successor, finally ratified by the Treaty of Lausanne, signed on 24 July 1923 and becoming effective on 5 August 1925.
 Thus the public custodianship ended in the same year and the prior holders achieved the fully protected legal position as proprietors.

 The Mandate government and the Public Custodian of Enemy Property paid them 50% restitution for war losses of livestock and other property.
 The Bank of the Temple Society, formed in 1925 with its head office in Jaffa and branches in Haifa and Jerusalem, became one of the leading credit institutions in Palestine.